Romanio0089/kahootsmashack/README.md

 # Kahoot Smashack V3

-**PATCHED AS OF 20TH MAY 2022**
+**Kahoot Smashack V3 has been patched as of 20th May 2022**

-*Kahoot Smashack* is a program developed in order to troll Kahoot lobbies by flooding them with bots.
+*Kahoot Smashack* is a program made to flood Kahoot lobbies to troll various people, like your friends, or teacher.

 ## Credits

-Modified by CraizyRox / Romanio0089

-Script originally made by cbozey (Reddit: @XeComputerboi) (YT: CBOZEY_BOY19)

-## More Info

-Developed with JavaScript.

-Script is running and hosted by replit.com.

-The index.html and the GitHub Pages is a proxy to the replit.com project.

-Version V3.0.2
+The script behind Kahoot Smashack is generally not developed my me (Romanio0089), but by other people.
+What I do is: I take that script, and make it easier and potentially faster to use by removing patched or useless features and redoing the interface, and hosting it.
+And so, all credits for the script are given to the respective developer.